flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Enforcement

-If AI usage is disclosed or found, reviewers may ask for more proof that the project is mature and actively maintained.
-This can include at least six months of active maintenance, several releases, real users, or more than two human contributors.
-Proprietary applications may be asked to provide other proof.
-This is in addition to the general [Insufficient development history](#insufficient-development-history) policy.

-Submissions that violate this policy may be rejected without further review.
+A submission may be rejected if:

+* Known AI-generated content was not disclosed.
+* A disclosure was false or materially incomplete.
+* AI tools or agents were used to generate or automate submission pull requests, commit messages, pull request descriptions, review comments, or replies.
+* Generated content fails another applicable Flathub requirement.

-False or incomplete disclosures may also result in rejection.
-Repeated violations may result in a permanent ban from future submissions and activities.
+The use of generative AI, including substantial use, is not itself a policy violation.
+Repeated violations of the disclosure or submission-process requirements may result in a permanent ban from future submissions and activities.

 ## Application ID